 • Both parties agree that the signature is “secure”.

-• It is created using an asymmetric algoruthm certified by the Secretary of State.
+• It is created using an asymmetric algorithm certified by the Secretary of State.

-The state of New York(NY) has not adopted UETA.However, since 2000,electronic signatures have been legally binding in New York under the Electronic Signatures and Records Act(ESRA.
-This law broadly established the legal equivalence of electronuc and handwritten signatures.
+The state of New York(NY) has not adopted UETA.However, since 2000,electronic signatures have been legally binding in New York under the Electronic Signatures and Records Act(ESRA).
+This law broadly established the legal equivalence of electronic and handwritten signatures.

 • This law broadly established legal equivalence of electronic and handwritten signatures.

 • ESRA also created the role of the “electronic facilitator” within the NY Office of Information Technology Services.

 • In New York,electronic signatures have the same legal validity as handwritten signatures.